Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: 10 minutes
 You make a calming gesture, and up to three willing creatures of your choice that you can see within range fall [unconscious](conditions.md#unconscious) for the spell's duration.
 The spell ends on a target early if it takes damage or someone uses an action to shake or slap it awake.
 If a target remains [unconscious](conditions.md#unconscious) for the full duration, that target gains the benefit of a short rest, and it can't be affected by this spell again until it finishes a long rest.
-At Higher Levels.
-When you cast this spell using a spell slot of 4th level or higher, you can target one additional willing creature for each slot level above 3rd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 4th level or higher, you can target one additional willing creature for each slot level above 3rd.
 - **Classes**: Artificer, Bard, Sorcerer, Wizard *(Source: XGE, page 151)*